 Primary research – what is it?

 Primary research involves gathering data that has not been collected before.
-It can include interviews, surveys or any type of research that you go out and collect yourself.
+Methods to collect it can include interviews, surveys, observations or any type of research that you go out and collect yourself.
 The primary research will in turn act as a primary source such as an original study, document, object or eyewitness account.
 You may need to conduct primary research if there is little data available on a subject or you want to compare results to existing research.

 This type of research differs from secondary research which involves collecting data that already exists.
 A discussion or evaluation on the findings of a primary source or an analytical report on the way an original piece of research was performed is a secondary source.